-The following message will appear in the cluster after every 50 hours of operation, to remind you of maintenance requirements: MAINTENANCE SOON.
-The message can be erased by pressing alternately the override switch and the brake pedal 3 times, or can be erased by dealer.
+The following message appears in the gauge after every 50 hours of operation, to remind you of maintenance requirements: MAINTENANCE SOON.

+NOTE: The message can be erased by pressing alternately the override switch and the brake pedal 3 times, or can be erased by dealer.